 The 'law' is much too large for any person to ever know in full.
 Even experienced judges will be without full knowledge of the law and are therefore usually assigned cases that are within areas of law familiar to the judge.
 Accordingly, it is common that certain judges will hear civil law cases, other judges hear family law cases, and other judges hear criminal cases, etc. Similarly, legal practitioners will commonly have specific areas of law as their focus.

-The old adage 'buyer beware' (caveat emptor) remains with only a minor presence in the...Learn More
+Helpful Guide to Understanding Lemon Laws and Rights of Consumers The old adage 'buyer beware' (caveat emptor) remains with only a minor presence in the...Learn More

-Wrongdoing Within Realty Transactions A home is a person's largest investment and, big or small, is a person's...Learn More
+Legal Help For Wrongdoing In Realty Transactions Resulting In Litigation A home is a person's largest investment and, big or small, is a person's...Learn More